 - Any conduct by the claimant which may be considered “disentitling”.

-If the Court determines that inadequate provision has been made, it may exercise its discretion to make an order for further provision taking into account all the circumstances of the case.
-There is no science or formula for calculating what additional provision should be made and each case will turn on its own facts.
-It is therefore important that you obtain legal advice specific to your own personal circumstances.
+If the Court determines that provision as difficult to prove or inadequate, it may exercise its discretion to make an order for further provision taking into account all the circumstances of the case.
+However, there is no science or formula for calculating what additional provision should be made.
+No laws dictate the outcome and each case will turn on its own facts.
+It is therefore important that you obtain legal advice specific to your own personal circumstances during the wills and probate process.

-A claim under the Act must be made within 6 months from the date of the Grant of Probate.
-If a claim is not made within this time your application may be barred.
-If Probate of the will has already been granted it is important that you obtain legal advice as soon as possible so that appropriate steps can be taken to ensure that the estate assets are not distributed to the beneficiaries.
+Now you know that a Will can be contested under probate law, providing your claim meets the criteria above.
+However, when can a Will be contested?
+Contesting a Will (SA) under the Act must be made within 6 months from the date of the Grant of Probate.
+If a claim is not made within this time limit your application may be barred.
+If Probate of the Will has already been granted, it is important that you obtain legal advice as soon as possible so that appropriate steps can be taken to ensure that the estate assets are not distributed to the beneficiaries.